 - I shoot the majority of my focus stacked images around f/11-f/16.
-Usually, f/8-f/11 is the ‘sweet spot’ on a lens and at those apertures images will have the best quality.
-However, the trade off is depth of field.
-Shooting at f/16 gives you greater depth of field than at f/8, meaning more is in focus at f/16 and that makes your life easier during post-processing.
+Usually, f/8-f/11 is the ‘sweet spot’ on a lens and at those apertures, images will have the best quality.
+However, the trade-off is depth of field.
+Shooting at f/16 gives you a greater depth of field than at f/8, meaning more is in focus at f/16 and that makes your life easier during post-processing.
 If there is no movement in your scene, shoot at f/8 or f/11, just keep in mind you will need more exposures.

 - Make sure you have exposures covering the entire focal plane of the scene, foreground to background.
 Sometimes I only need 2 images, other times I need 5.
 Every scene is different.

 - Use manual focus combined with live view and the zoom buttons to focus.
 Using live view and zooming in on an element allows you to nail perfect focus every time.
 Zoom in on the element and adjust your focus ring until that element is in focus.
 Repeat for different areas of the scene.
 Experiment with this